 - The oldest share - on this website of the Westfries Archief and the Westfries Museum in Hoorn much information about a 1606 share of the Dutch East Indian Company

-- Just-his.be - The socio-political history of justice administration in Belgium (1795-2005), a database at Louvain on Belgian magistrates
+- Just-his.be – The socio-political history of justice administration in Belgium (1795-2005), databases at Louvain on Belgian judicial magistrates between 1795 and 1950, a research repository and Belgian criminal statistics (only accessible after registration)

-- Sammlung Alff, Pamphlets on the revolution in Brabant and Liège, Universitäts- und Stadtbibliothek Köln – at Cologne some 600 pamphlets from the end of the eighteenth centurey have been digitized
+- Sammlung Alff, Pamphlets on the revolution in Brabant and Liège, Universitäts- und Stadtbibliothek Köln – at Cologne some 600 pamphlets from the end of the eighteenth century have been digitized